nachoaldamav/transpile-error-next/README.md

 4. Open `http://localhost:3000` in your browser
 5. Edit the `my-awesome-component/index.tsx` file and save it
 6. The component should be recompiled, but the page is not refreshed

-## Expected behavior

-The page should be refreshed when the component is recompiled.
-Next compiles something, but it's not the component.